You create a sales invoice or sales order to record your agreement with a customer to sell certain products on certain delivery and payment terms.

 The item card can be of type Inventory, Service, and Non-Inventory to specify if the item is a physical inventory unit, a labor time unit, or a physical unit that is not kept on inventory.
 For more information, see Register New Items.
 The sales invoice process is the same for all three item types.

 You can fill customer fields on the sales invoice in two ways depending on whether the customer is already registered.
-See steps 2 and 3 in the following procedure.
+See step 2 in the following procedure.